Skip to content

 • cp .env.dist .env

 • Create your .env file with the following parameters.
+If you don't have parameters you can omit this.

 # ODTP COMPONENT VARIABLES